Ends, shapes, and boundaries in manifold topology and geometric group theory

-\emph{(b) Together, assumptions (1) and (3) are equivalent to assuming that }$W^{n}$\emph{ is absolutely inward tame.
+\emph{(2) Together, assumptions (a) and (c) are equivalent to assuming that }$W^{n}$\emph{ is absolutely inward tame.
 That would allow for a simpler statement of the Collaring Theorem; however, the power of the given version is that it allows the finiteness obstruction to be measured on a single (appropriately chosen) neighborhood of infinity.
 Furthermore, in a number of important cases, }$\sigma_{\infty}\left( W^{n}\right) $\emph{ is trivial for algebraic reasons.
 That is the case, for example, when } $\check{\pi}_{1}\left( \varepsilon\left( X\right) \right) $ \emph{is trivial, free, or free abelian, by a fundamental result of algebraic K-theory found in \cite{BHS}. }

-\emph{(c) Due to stability, no base ray needs to be mentioned in Condition (2).
-Use of the \v{C}ech fundamental group in Condition (3) is just a convenient way of specifying the single relevant group implied by Condition (2) (see Exercise \ref{Exercise: stable inverse sequences}). }
+\emph{(3) Due to stability, no base ray needs to be mentioned in Condition (b).
+Use of the \v{C}ech fundamental group in Condition (c) is just a convenient way of specifying the single relevant group implied by Condition (b) (see Exercise \ref{Exercise: stable inverse sequences}). }

-\emph{(d) Since an inward tame manifold with compact boundary is necessarily finite-ended (see Exercise \ref{Exercise: inward tame implies finite-ended}), the 1-ended hypothesis is easily eliminated from the above by requiring each end to satisfy (2) and (3), individually.}
+\emph{(4) Since an inward tame manifold with compact boundary is necessarily finite-ended (see Exercise \ref{Exercise: inward tame implies finite-ended}), the 1-ended hypothesis is easily eliminated from the above by requiring each end to satisfy (b) and (c), individually.}